 Women in Science Fellowships

-In 2024, the Academies of Sciences of the Baltic States and the National Commissions for UNESCO, in cooperation with the Ministries of Education and Science, will award fellowships under the "Baltic Women in Science" program (see the Memorandum of Understanding and Appendix 1 to the MoU).
-The aim of the program is to enhance the visibility of female scientists, promote gender equality in the scientific world, and inspire the next generations of researchers.
-The contest will be held independently in each country, the laureates will be announced at a joint ceremony in Vilnius in autumn 2024.
+Since 2024, the Academies of Sciences of the Baltic States and the National Commissions for UNESCO, in cooperation with the Ministries of Education and Science, award "Baltic Women in Science" fellowships.
+The aim of the fellowships is to enhance the visibility of female scientists, promote gender equality in the scientific world, and inspire the next generations of researchers.
+The contest will be held independently in each country, the laureates will be announced at a joint ceremony.

-In Estonia, in 2024 three fellowships of €7,000 each will be awarded to female scientists as follows:
+On 2025 three fellowships of €7,000 each will be awarded in Estonia to female scientists as follows:

-• For 1 PhD student in the fields of Natural Sciences, Engineering and Technology, Medical and Health Sciences (areas 1, 2, 3 of classification according to Frascati Manual)
+• For 1 PhD student in the fields of natural sciences, engineering and technology, medical and health sciences, agriculture and veterinary sciences (areas 1–4 of classification according to Frascati Manual)

 The fellowship is awarded in recognition of the research so far and to support the implementation of a one-year research project proposed in the application.
 The amount of the Fellowship must be used for the pursuit of scientific research in the relevant Baltic country.
 The use of fellowship is not monitored, but a brief report on the research conducted and its results must be submitted at the end of the year.

-The evaluation will primarily focus on the planned research project: the importance of solving the problem in the given scientific field, the scientific level of the project, objectives, chosen methodology and content, originality of the scientific approach and clarity of the research questions and problem description, the achievability of the objectives within the given timeframe.
+The evaluation will primarily focus on the previous research work and accomplishments of the applicant and the content of the planned research project: the importance of solving the raised problem in the given scientific field, the scientific level of the project, objectives, chosen methodology and content, originality of the scientific approach and clarity of the research questions and problem description, the achievability of the objectives within the given timeframe.
 All other submitted documents and information will also be considered.

 Contact: Terje Tuisk, terje.tuisk@akadeemia.ee, +372 511 0356